 SUM Bible College and Theological Seminary is dependent upon foundations and benefactors of the college.
-Generous gifts of friends and interested persons sustain the vision of the college to reach urban communities with the life-changing message of the Good News of Jesus Christ.
-The following are some ways in which support can be directed to the college:
+Generous gifts of friends and interested persons sustain the vision of the college to reach urban communities with the life-changing message of the good news of Jesus Christ.
+The following are some ways in which support can be directed to the institution:

 - Grants from foundations

 - A bequest through a will or estate

-- ► The gift of securities or real estate (tax deductible at current fair market value)
+- The gift of securities or real estate (tax deductible at current fair market value)

 - Memorial Scholarships

-- ► Life Insurance Gifts
+- ▶ Life Insurance Gifts

 - Endowments

 - Monthly Church Mission Support

-- ► Concerned 2000 A concerned 2000 member supports the college on a monthly basis at \$10 or more.
+- ▶ Concerned 2000 A concerned 2000 member supports the college on a monthly basis.

-- ► Interested donors, please call or write: George Neau, President & Chancellor, SUM Bible College and Theological Seminary, 735 105th Ave.
-Oakland, CA 94603 Phone number (888) 567-6174.
+- ▶ Interested donors, please call or write: George Neau, President & Chancellor, SUM Bible College and Theological Seminary, 735 105th Ave.
+Oakland, CA 94603 Phone number (510) 567-6174.